MetaMorphic-Digital/draw-steel/src/docs/Chat-Messages.md

 ### Apply Effect

-Abilities with an "Applied Effect" power roll effect will have the option to apply the effect to _selected_ tokens.
-This will automatically account for the configuration of the effect, e.g. if at certain tiers it should be until end of turn vs. save ends.
+Abilities with an "Applied Effect" power roll effect will have the option to apply the effect to _selected_ (controlled) tokens.
+This will automatically account for the configuration of the effect, e.g., if at certain tiers it should be until End of Turn vs. Save Ends.

 ## Project Roll Messages